credativ/plutono/contribute/style-guides/styling.md

 });
 ```

-For more information about themes at Grafana please see the [themes guide](./themes.md).
+For more information about themes at Plutono please see the [themes guide](./themes.md).

 ### Composing class names